jreijn/jreijn.github.com/_posts/2013-01-22-get-involved-with-hippo-cms-community.markdown

 ###Twitter

 I guess the most popular channel is <a href="https://twitter.com/" target="_blank">Twitter</a>.
-You can read up on all the latest news regarding Hippo CMS while following the <a href="https://twitter.com/#%21/onehippo" target="_blank">@onehippo</a> account.
+You can read up on all the latest news regarding Hippo CMS while following the [@onehippo](https://twitter.com/onehippo) account.
 We use this for official announcements, news about Hippo as a company and many other things.
-For feedback, plugin announcements and other interesting Hippo news please make use of the <a href="https://twitter.com/#%21/search/%23hippocms" target="_blank">#hippocms</a> hash tag or mention <a href="https://twitter.com/#%21/onehippo" target="_blank">@onehippo</a> in your tweet and we will retweet your post to the rest of the community!
+For feedback, plugin announcements and other interesting Hippo news please make use of the <a href="https://twitter.com/search/hippocms" target="_blank">#hippocms</a> hash tag or mention [@onehippo](https://twitter.com/onehippo) in your tweet and we will retweet your post to the rest of the community!

 ###Facebook